Cement Industry – Plant Process Audits

-Step 2: Minor capital investments – with payback within 24 months.
+Step 2: Minor capital investments – with a payback within 24 months.

-Step 3: Major capital investments – with 3- to 5-year payback.
+Step 3: Major capital investments – with a 3- to 5-year payback.

 The plant operational and stoppage data is collected over the past two or more years.
 The reasons for the stoppages are analyzed in terms of category (mechanical/electrical/instrumentation/refractory/other), duration, and frequency in order to identify causes in order of severity.

 The plant performance is also analyzed by department.
 Often a department’s best performance does not occur at the same time of best performance of the plant as a whole.
 If we choose the best performance times of each department and make them occur at the same time, the plant performance would show a considerably higher level of efficiency.
 Attempts are made to make them happen at the same time, which is not an unrealistic target as the departments had indeed performed at that level in the past

 Through a systematic approach, all departments are made to perform at the highest possible level thus increasing the plant’s overall productivity.